 The news broke quietly, almost routinely — another murder, the victim a dentist.
-Within days the story would become more intriguing, with ever-changing "facts" and police revising theories about a motive, then revising them again.
-One thing was very quickly apparent — Dr. Leonard Siever wasn't your ordinary dentist.
+Within days, the story would become more intriguing, with ever-changing "facts" and police revising theories about a motive, then revising them again.
+One thing was quickly apparent — Dr. Leonard Siever wasn't your ordinary dentist.
 Well, let's hope not, at least for the sake of any man married to an attractive woman, for it seemed Dr. Siever, while not the best-looking fellow in Southern California, had a way with the ladies.

 Murders, particularly those that stump the police, soon attract nicknames.
 This one became known as "The Sphinx Murder" because of two stone figures that stand, like guards, on each side of the steps at the front entrance of Pasadena's Scottish Rite Cathedral.

 Notice in the story (above) that Dr. Siever's body was found in a driveway alongside the cathedral.
 And it probably was, though it better fit the mystery's nickname to say the body was sprawled on the steps, between the two Sphinx-like statues.
-And so that's how some writers reported the crime scene.
+And that's how some writers reported the crime scene.

-Leonard Siever was a native of Russia and a graduate of the University of Michigan and the University of Southern California dental school.
+Leonard Siever was a native of Russia and a graduate of the University of Michigan, and the University of Southern California dental school.
 His office was in Pasadena and the vast majority of his patients were women, many among the city's wealthiest.
 When he was killed, Dr. Siever was not 30, as guessed by the reporter who wrote the above story, but 44 or 45 years old; his exact age uncertain.
 However, he seemed much younger, and went so far as to lop 20 years off his age when he courted a teenager in 1932.

 He was never married, but was engaged several times.
 Many of his lady friends were married.
-All of this led police to believe the killer was a jealous husband or boy friend, or a spurned lover.
+All of this led police to believe the killer was a jealous husband, a boy friend, or a spurned lover.
 Many women were questioned, and their apparent lack of knowledge about Dr. Siever's last day prompted police to consider the actual motive was robbery, since the victim's wallet and watch were stolen.
 (One of the telltale clues in television murders is the absence of a theft.
 Perhaps in this case the killer was smart enough to think, "Hey, I'll make it look like a robbery."
 There might also have been a special reason the watch was taken.
 More on that later.)

 Unanswered was perhaps the second most important question — the most important, obviously, was who shot Leonard Siever?
 That other vital question: what was the dentist doing at the Scottish Rite Cathedral between 11 p.m. and midnight on the evening he was supposed to have a date with one of his most attractive girl friends?
 He never called to cancel, and left her waiting all evening.
 Or so she said.

-One possibility, though police ruled it out, was that his date set him up by arranging for him to be at the cathedral.
+One possibility, though police ruled it out, was his date set him up by arranging for him to be at the cathedral.
 That's probably reaching, but some information given to police by admittedly unreliable people did raise disturbing questions about the woman in question.
 Again, more on that later.